lsst/schedview/devel_plan/tlbuilder.md

    - Configurable time column (default: `observationStartMJD`)
    - Configurable plot parameters (alpha, marker, etc.)
    - Visibility toggles for multiple visit sets
+   - Automatic distinct marker assignment for visit sets when no marker is specified (uses a variety of Bokeh marker types)

 4. **Color mapping support** - A single `map_colors(column)` method on `TimelineBuilder` configures how visit points are colored across all scatter plots:
    - When `column="band"` (the default), uses the standard LSST band palette (`PLOT_BAND_COLORS`) preserving current behavior